This tutorial is the first tutorial in a series of five Pygame tutorials:

 if event.type == pygame.QUIT: # If user clicked close

-carryOn = False # Flag that we are done so we exit this loop
+carryOn = False # Flag that we are done so we can exit the while loop

 # --- Game logic should go here

 #The you can draw different shapes and lines or add text to your background stage.

 pygame.draw.rect(screen, RED, [55, 200, 100, 70],0)

 # --- Go ahead and update the screen with what we've drawn.

 # --- Limit to 60 frames per second

 #Once we have exited the main program loop we can stop the game engine: